-Blenders in the Grass – Blenders is a plant based, dairy free, gluten free, juice bar.
+Blenders in the Grass – Blenders is a plant-based, dairy-free, gluten-free, juice bar.
 Known for their particularly tasty acai bowls, it’s a quick and nutritious way to start your day.
 With three locations in and around Santa Barbara, I preferred to stop at Blenders on State Street.
-From their I would take my bowl down to the beach and enjoy a day in the sun!
+From there I would take my bowl down to the beach and enjoy a day in the sun!

 Hours of operation: Monday-Friday 0700-2200; Saturday-Sunday 0800-2200

 McConnell’s Fine Ice Creams – Found on State Street (the main street in town), McConnell’s serves ice cream made from scratch.
 A shop birthed in Santa Barbara in 1949, McConnell’s mission is to make life a little “sweeter”.
 And by that they do!
 McConnell’s has also been called “the best in the world” by TIME Magazine.
 Today they also sell McConnell’s ice cream at the grocery store.